Shiva9361/Ruby_Interpreter/README.md

 ## **Explanation:**

-This is a high level explanation, for further details, check
+::warn:: This is a high level explanation, for further details, check the code for comments First, we read the file or the data fed into the interpreter

 ## **Challenges:**

-1. Absence of semilcolon
+1. Absence of semicolon
-2.
+2. Parallel Assignment
+3.

 ## **Learning:**

+1. Lexical analysis
+    - learnt to differntiate between differnt lexemes
+    - learnt to create tokens from source code
+2. Parsing
+    - learnt recursive decent parsing style
+    - learnt to generate parse tree
+    - learnt how the type data of one language can be implemented in another language that is interpreting it
+    - learnt to implement operator precedence

+3. Interpretation
+    - learnt to use visitor pattern

 [^1]: variable declaration is not possible in Ruby.
 [^2]: Step uses method of number class and as such has not been implemented